Kaculoss/age-calculator/README.md

 ### Useful resources

-- [Nextjs 13 Beta Static Icon](https://beta.nextjs.org/docs/api-reference/metadata#static-icon) - This helped me to figure out how to insert my personal Icon into the project
+- [Nextjs 13 Beta Local Fonts](https://beta.nextjs.org/docs/optimizing/fonts#local-fonts) - This helped me to figure out how to insert my local fonts into the project
+- [Number Counting Animation](https://youtu.be/FaMW-CtExrs) - This helped me with my beautiful number counting animations

 ## Deploy on Vercel